This is arguably the best pot pie you’ve ever eaten thanks to the addition of smoked turkey!

 Method

-- Prep.
+• Crust.
 To create the pie crust for the top, follow our foolproof all purpose pie dough recipe here.
+Make enough for top and bottom crusts for four pot pies.
 Put it in the refrigerator and chill it for at least an hour.

-- Chop.
+• Chop.
 Next, remove the ends and skin from the onion and coarsely chop.
 Coarsely chop the mushrooms.
-This should yield approximately ⅓ cup (26 g) of chopped mushrooms.
+This should yield approximately โ…“ cup (26 g) of chopped mushrooms.
 Pull or chop the leftover turkey into bite sized pieces.
 Peel and core the apples and chop into marble sized pieces.
+Put the apples in a bowl of cold water so they don't brown.

-- Cook the filling.
-To make the filling, begin by melting the butter over medium high heat in a saucepan.
+• The filling.
+To make the filling, begin by melting the butter over medium heat in a saucepan.
 Add the mushrooms and onions, and cook until the onions are soft and translucent, about 5 minutes.
-Add the vegetables and cook until they are soft, about 10 minutes.
-Add the turkey, herb mix, and water, and cook until warm.
+Add the frozen vegetables and cook until they are soft, about 10 minutes.
+Add the meat, herb mix, and stock or water, and cook until warm.
 Turn to the lowest setting.
 Don't add the apples yet.
 Taste the filling, and add more salt, pepper, or herbs as you feel are needed.

-- Make the gravy.
-While the filling is cooking, melt the butter in a small sauce pan over a medium heat.
+• Sauce.
+Melt the butter in a small sauce pan over a medium heat.
 Add the flour a little at a time and whisk it in thoroughly so there are no lumps.
 Keep whisking until the mixture, called a roux, turns amber, but not brown.
-A roux adds flavor and complexity, and thickens the gravy.
-Turn the heat to high and immediately begin adding the turkey stock in a steady stream, whisking all the while so the roux dissolves.
+A roux adds flavor and complexity, and thickens the sauce.
+Turn the heat to high and immediately begin adding the stock in a steady stream, whisking all the while so the roux dissolves.
 Whisk another minute or 3 until the sauce gets a bit thick, perhaps the thickness of latex wall paint.

-- Cook again.
-Put the pies on an upper rack where the crust can benefit from the heat reflected off the top of the oven and darken.
-Put aluminum foil or a pan on the rack below it to catch drips.
-Bake for about 40 minutes or until the crust is golden on the edges, and you see steam coming out from under it.
+• Bake.
+Put the pies on a sheet pan to catch any overflow and place it on an upper rack where the top crust can benefit from the heat reflected off the top of the oven and darken.
+Bake for about 40 minutes or until the crust is golden.
 The actual cooking time will vary depending on how deep your bowls are.

-- Serve.
-Remove from the oven and allow it to cool for approximately 10 minutes before serving.
+• Serve.
+Remove from the oven and allow it to cool for about 10 minutes before serving.

 Post comments and questions below